A World of Pro-Sapiens

 The origins of the technology that ultimately became sapiens had its roots in the commercial space industry 2 decades ago.
 Sapiens today are very much up to the challenge of automating rocket science.

 Space operations is extremely data intensive and the cost of a failure can be astronomical.
 Up until now the expense of a mission control center full of highly trained human operators has been considered acceptable.
 However, today’s burgeoning commercial space industry is changing that equation.

 The Next Generation of Customer Service

-What if, when you call customer support you connect instantly to sapiens that understands want you need and remembers who you are and all your history with the company.
+What if, when you call customer support, you connect instantly to a sapiens that understands want you need and remembers who you are and all your history with the company.